Pairwise intersecting convex sets and cylinders in $\R^3$: Proof of Theorem

 {\bf Remarks.} This proof works for the special case of cylinders but does not work in other cases, for instance for half-cylinders that are the Minkowski sum of a convex sets and a halfline in $\R^3$.
-The value of $\al$ can be improved to $(1+\sqrt{13})^{-2}\approx \frac 1{21.111}$.
+The value of $\al$ can be improved to $\frac {7-2\sqrt 6}{25} \approx \frac 1{11.9}$ by choosing $\F'$ to be the subfamily of $\F$ consisting of cylinders with indegree at most $\beta n$ and optimize the choice of $\beta$.
 An interesting extension or strengthening of Theorem~\ref{th:cyl} would be to show that, under the same conditions, there is a set of 100 lines such that each cylinder in $\F$ is intersected by one of them.
 Of course, any fixed number instead of 100 would do as well.